microsoft/live-share/docs/collab-vscode.md

 - Editing features in extensions that directly access the file system will be unavailable ([Vote on extensions you want!](https://github.com/Microsoft/project-cascade/issues/8))
 - Full intellisense, fixers, and other advanced editing features are only available to C#, ASP.NET languages/markup, HTML, CSS, JavaScript, and TypeScript. ([Vote on the languages/platforms you want!](https://github.com/Microsoft/project-cascade/issues/12))
 - The undo and redo stacks are currently combined across all participants ([Up-vote](https://github.com/Microsoft/project-cascade/issues/7))
-- Participants are not able to VS Code's task support against the remote project ([Up-vote](https://github.com/Microsoft/project-cascade/issues/6))
+- Participants are not able to use VS Code's task support against the remote project ([Up-vote](https://github.com/Microsoft/project-cascade/issues/6))

 ## Collaborative debugging